Appomattox Court House Audio Tour, Beta Version

 Built 1867 Restored 1964

+Three stories.
 Brick.
-Metal roof.
+Black Metal roof.

 Completed by 1867, this “new” county jail replaced the first jail, which burned in December 1864.
 The construction was stopped during the war and restarted later.
 That may account for the variation in brick color and pattern.
 The jail is open to the public.
+Very steep stairs lead to the cells on the second and third floor.
+An audio program is available on the third level.

 Maria Wright House